 This is why regular inspection and stucco repairs are so important.
 How can you tell if you need professional stucco repair?
 Here are a few of the top signs!

-If flashing and window molding are not properly installed before stucco is applied to your home, water may be able to enter in this area, and it will start to collect behind the stucco, causing mold and mildew to form.
+If flashing and window molding is not properly installed before stucco is applied to your home, water may be able to enter in this area, and it will start to collect behind the stucco, causing mold and mildew to form.

 Visually, this usually takes the form of brown streaks that appear around your windows.
 Leaks around your doors and windows also indicate that there may be a leak affecting your stucco wall.